 Layer 2 blockchains benefit from the security of the underlying blockchain while allowing the layer 1 blockchain to scale, reduce transaction fees, and increase settlement speeds.

-A layer 2 blockchain will have a different primary asset than the layer 1 blockchain it operates on.
+A layer 2 blockchain will have a different main asset than the layer 1 blockchain it operates on.

 For example, on the Ethereum network, users pay transaction fees using Ethereum (ETH).
 However, on an Ethereum layer 2 blockchain such as Arbitrum One, transaction fees are paid in a different asset, ETH on Arbitrum One (ARB1).

-Some examples of layer 2 blockchains and their primary assets include:
+Some examples of layer 2 blockchains and their main assets include:

 Ethereum: